Yavnikaa/BugFeed/README.md

     $ source <env_name>/bin/activate

   Virtual environment is set-up and activated.

   Install the project dependencies

-    $pip install -r requirements.txt
+         $pip3 install -r requirements.txt

   Create a MySQL database and add the credentials to settings.py

     DATABASES = {
     'default': {